pghalliday/alarmist/README.md

 You no longer have to make the choice between starting lots of watcher terminals or jumbling up all your watcher jobs in one.

-Alarmist will start everything in parallel (when it can) and provide a clean interface hightlighting failures but allowing you to focus on the particular tests you're interested in at the moment.
+Alarmist will start everything in parallel (when it can) and provide a clean interface highlighting failures but allowing you to focus on the particular tests you're interested in at the moment.

 Enabling you to experiment with a new feature or get down and dirty debugging a failing test without being unduly distracted by failures you don't care about right now!